How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 - First Steps When You Inherit a Property in San Diego

-- Ryan’s Approach – Creating a Plan When There Isn’t One
+- My Approach — Creating a Plan When There Isn’t One

-- Liz’s Design Insight – What to Fix in an Inherited Home
+- Design Insight — What to Fix in an Inherited Home

-- What to Expect: From Estate to Closing
+- How to Sell an Inherited House in San Diego: 6 Steps From Estate to Closing

 - Frequently Asked Questions